JanMiksovsky/momboard/README.md

 1. In the same app console, click "Items", then "Create".
 2. GIve the item a name ("MomBoard"), this is just to help remember what that item will store.
 3. Leave the "Item Type" as "Content".
-4. In the "Content" field, paste the following:
+4. In the "Content" field, paste the following data as a template:

 ```json
 {